 “Ever since I got a bit of fame for doing good there’s been a witch-hunt on me because of my background”

 Anyone who followed Fury on Twitter would have noted the extreme and often unnerving comments the fighter left on social media, something akin to a cry for help.
 Yet even then, some remained sceptical to his plight, highlighting a painful and all-too-familiar scenario among men dealing with mental health.

-David Allen, a fellow heavyweight who stepped away from the sport to deal with depression highlighted the problem surrounding the issue of mental health among men in an interview with The Guardian, as well as pointing to the tell-tale signs that Fury was suffering.
+David Allen, a fellow heavyweight who stepped away from the sport to deal with depression highlighted the problem surrounding the issue of mental health among men in an interview with The Guardian.

 “People in this country either don’t know enough about it or don’t take it seriously enough and you can see that in the way the media in particular have questioned if Tyson has even got mental health issues.
 It’s just not the type of thing a person would make up,” he said.

 “Tyson shares some of the behavioural patterns that depression has caused in me – being happy one second and down in the dumps the next – but, whereas I can deal with my problems in private, Tyson is the world heavyweight champion so can’t escape the spotlight.”

 To have reached such a low ebb, having risen to such a high position in any profession would be tough to take.
 To have the public turn against you would have also been a bitter pill to swallow.
 Then there’s the online abuse which, when added altogether, makes Fury’s situation all the more alarming.

 There can be no rewriting of history but there can be a changing of attitudes towards Fury.
 Having confirmed his return to the ring in 2018, Fury is on the road to rehabilitation – but he needs support, rather than judgement.